Planning-Inspectorate/appeal-planning-decision/docs/best-practice.md

 Submissions, such as appeal submissions, are authored in the Front Office by our users.
 We _submit_ them to the back office.
 This includes appeals, LPA questionnaires, and others.
 We own this data, and this data is only useful until it is submitted - once submitted we no longer show them to users, after that the back office version is the source of truth.

-> Note: currently appeal submissions are saved in Cosmos, and the collection is simply `appeals`.
-These will get migrated to SQL, and the model will likely be `AppealSubmission`
+> Note: currently V1 appeal submissions are saved in Cosmos in `appeals` and sent to the legacy Horizon service.
+V2 appeals are held in SQL `AppellantSubmission` and forwarded to Back Office.
+Both can be viewed in the appellant's dashboard but only V2 are progressed

 **Cases**

-Appeals start life in the front office as submissions, once received by the Back Office, it is an appeal case.
+Appeals start life in the front office as submissions, once received by the Back Office, they become appeal cases.
 We receive these from back office over service bus, and save them in the `AppealCase` table, along with associated data.

 ## API Spec